ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ### Assemble the genome

 The CCS reads are ready to assemble.
-[Canu](https://canu.readthedocs.io/en/latest/index.html) takes FASTA formatted reads as input, so we will need to convert our BAM formatted CCS reads to FASTA using samtools.
+[Canu](https://canu.readthedocs.io/en/latest/index.html) takes FASTA-formatted reads as input, so we will need to convert our BAM-formatted CCS reads to FASTA using samtools.
 The Canu pipeline consists of three tasks: read correction, read trimming, and unitig construction.
 Because CCS reads are already corrected, we will only run the final assembly step of the pipeline, using the "hifi" flag to let Canu know that we are providing corrected reads.
 This is referred to as "HiCanu."

     samtools fastq 03-CCS/isi_run_01.ccs.bam > 03-CCS/isi_run_01.ccs.fq
     samtools fastq 03-CCS/isi_run_02.ccs.bam > 03-CCS/isi_run_02.ccs.fq